Denmark / Albany

 Note that this route is only suitable when the sandbar is formed and there is no flow at the inlet mouth.

 The Wilson Inlet sandbar was breached (opened) on Wednesday 25 September 2024.
+As at 11 December 2024, the sandbar has not re-formed and there is still flow between the inlet and the ocean.
 Depending on rainfall and tide conditions, it may take a number of weeks for the sandbar to re-form.

 When the sandbar opens the water is likely to be flowing swiftly initially through a deep channel.
 Large volumes of water, high tide and wind may combine to create large waves and dangerous surges.
 Do not cross if you have any doubt at all about the depth of the water and wading across the sandbar.